Graduate / Undergraduate Student Assistants

 Dr. Gobler was born on, and has spent his entire life on, Long Island.
 He grew up enjoying swimming on Long Island’s ocean beaches, fishing on the East End, and sailing on the Long Island Sound.
 His pursuit of his graduate studies in marine science was motivated by the progressive declines in Long Island’s shellfisheries during the 1980s.
 During the past twenty years, his research has identified the key role excessive nitrogen loading has played in the degradation of Long Island’s fisheries and water quality.
 With the establishment of the CCWT, Dr. Gobler sees the promise of discovering the solutions to Long Island’s nitrogen problems as well as the creation of an industry that can create jobs for Long Islanders.

-Mr. Frank M. Russo, P.E. serves as the Center's Program Manager and is responsible for the oversight of construction and planning of the Center's pilot NRB installations across Suffolk County.
+Mr. Frank M. Russo, P.E. serves as the Center's Associate Director for Wastewater Initiatives and is responsible for the oversight of construction and planning of the Center's pilot NRB installations across Suffolk County.
 Frank has over 40 years of experience in the design and construction of wastewater treatment, conveyance and collection systems.
 He retired from H2M architects + engineers as Senior Vice President and Director of Wastewater Engineering where he managed a staff of 17 wastewater professionals.
 Frank was with H2M for 26 years where he started and grew the wastewater engineering division for the firm.
 Frank is a licensed professional engineer in four states and has been a licensed New York State Wastewater Treatment Plant Operator for over 40 years.
 Frank is an active member of the New York Water Environment Association and recently resigned his post from the board of directors for the local chapter of the association.
 He holds a B.E.T. from Rochester Institute of Technology in Civil Engineering.

 Ms. Hilary Wolfskill serves as the Center's Administrator, responsible for grants management of all Center funding and providing principal administrative support to the Center team.
 She works collaboratively with numerous campus departments as well as outside partners and stakeholders to ensure the success of the Center's mission.
 Hilary comes to us with extensive experience in the administrative policies and procedures of Stony Brook University, having previously worked in finance, campus safety, student affairs, and academics.
 The opportunity to continue to support Stony Brook's mission has kept Hilary with the campus after earning a B.S. from SUNY Empire and an M.A. in Higher Education Administration from Stony Brook University.